 Here's my question.

-So they're gonna testify on Thursday.
+So they're going to testify on Thursday.

-J probab probably just Jim Jordan.
+Probably just Jim Jordan.

-He's been really fighting to do it, so he's gonna be asking questions.
+He's been really fighting to do it.

-But it's not conducive to because what you want in this are the people who really know the facts well to be the one doing most of the questioning, and that's not necessarily uh gonna be the case if the chairman just picks random people.
+But it's not conducive to, because what you want in this are the people who really know the facts well to be the one doing most of the questioning.

-But we're not gonna be able to hear, we won't hear one word of what goes on there.
+We won't hear one word of what goes on there.

 Well, I don't think so.

-Well, I know that there are people that actually have a great skill at a transcription that can actually do it in real time and and literally we could be getting reports every hour about what is happening in there.
+Well, I know that there are people that actually have a great skill at a transcription that can actually do it in real time.

-Who would be the person that makes that decision or or would there be a vote on that?
+Who would be the person that makes that decision?

 Well, there's not really a vote on it, Sean.

-Uh Ron's right.
+Ron's right.

-Uh I think there has been real pressure.
+I think there has been real pressure.

-You know, it is a little bit uh disconcerting to me that this guy gets to go in privately and hide behind closed doors and not in front of television cameras um and he says he's willing to testify.
+You know, it is a little bit disconcerting to me that this guy gets to go in privately and hide behind closed doors and not in front of television cameras.

-Well, are we sure he's not getting any sweetheart deal, that he's not getting any immunity, there's no proffer involved in this, nothing?
+Are we sure he's not getting any sweetheart deal, that he's not getting any immunity?

 I think he needs to be questioned about how he was handled in the FBI and Justice Department.

-And don't you think it's odd, Sean, that the guy who who probably most clearly had no business being in the FBI is the last guy to get fired?
+And don't you think it's odd, Sean, that the guy who probably most clearly had no business being in the FBI is the last guy to get fired?

 Lisa Page gone.